What is a shareholders agreement?

 Guard your privacy relating to management of the company

-Some aspects of management can be set out in the company's constitution.
-However, unlike the constitution, your shareholders' agreement is a private document that you don't have to file with ASIC or make publicly available.
+Some aspects of management can be recorded in the company's constitution.
+However, your shareholders agreement is a private document that you don't have to file with the Companies Office or make publicly available.

 Reduce the likelihood and cost of disputes

-Disputes between owners and other stakeholders are expensive and can be disruptive and detrimental to the on-going operation of the business.
+In any company, disputes arise between owners and other stakeholders.
+They can be expensive to resolve, and disruptive and detrimental to the on-going operation of the business.

 Many matters are likely to be discussed at each annual general meeting of the members.
 Some will require immediate action and therefore will be voted on.
 Others will come under strategic or contingency planning, such as under what circumstances owners agree to a merger if approached.

-The likelihood is that over a period of time, consensus might be forgotten on any single issue if it wasn't something that required a vote.
+The likelihood is that over a period of time, consensus might be forgotten on any single issue if there wasn't a vote.

-Discussing these matters at the outset when starting a new business or when a new shareholder arrives and then recording them in writing limits the scope for a single member to scupper the plans of the other stockholders by claiming that he or she has never been involved in such decisions.
+Discussing these matters at the outset when starting a new business or when a new shareholder arrives and then recording them in writing limits the scope for a single member to scupper the plans of the other stockholders by claiming that they had never been involved in such decisions.

-The inclusion of a dispute resolution procedure (which could be arbitration or mediation) within each shareholder agreement template makes resolving any that do occur easier.
+The inclusion of a deadlock clause and a dispute resolution procedure (which could be arbitration or mediation) within each shareholder agreement template makes resolving any that do occur easier.

 Retain control in difficult situations

 A shareholders agreement allows you to plan for the worst so as to keep the business going.
-Within it, you can set out what would happen should certain events occur, whether the sudden departure of a key founder or the withdrawal of a source of funding.
+Within it, you can set out what would happen should certain events occur, whether how you deal the sudden departure of a key founder or the withdrawal of a source of funding.

 Writing one, together with the other owners, is a process that allows you collectively to evaluate the risks to each of you.
 It can help with business planning, especially for a new business.